 -He waits until I'm getting closer to the move date and springs the other increase on me (since it didn't work the first time).
 I counter and tell him it's bullshit, he makes up more lies, I give in because I really don't want to be in a hotel for the rest of my life.

 -He doesn't communicate effectively with either of us, screws up the move in time, and then blames the landlord.
 "I told them that the flat didn't need to be re-decorated, but they couldn't change the schedule on such short notice" (i.e. 3 weeks ahead of time).
-Even though his company deals with this landlord all the time, and was well informed of their pre-move-in practices.
+Even though his company deals with this landlord all the time, and was well informed of their

 The whole thing reeks of horrendous business practices and terrible customer service.
 The only function they served for me was to rush me into taking my deposit and hook me into paying more than I wanted to.